-In March 2010, we announced our drug discovery collaboration with Bristol-Myers Squibb Company focused on the development of our proprietary, NR2B-subunit, NMDA receptor antagonists for use in the treatment of major depression and other central nervous system disorders.
+In March 2010, we announced a drug discovery collaboration with Bristol-Myers Squibb Company focused on the development of our NR2B-subunit NMDA receptor antagonist NP11948 for use in the treatment of major depression and other central nervous system disorders.

 Under the terms of the agreement, Bristol-Myers Squibb paid us a $1.5 million licensing fee.
-They will also fund the research collaboration through December 2012, with the option to extend it beyond that date.
-NeurOp may receive up to $74 million in milestone payments and additional royalties for the successful development and commercialization of a compound in major depression.
+They funded the research collaboration for a few years before bringing the drug candidate in-house.
+NeurOp may receive milestone payments and additional royalties for the successful development and commercialization of a compound in major depression.

-To date, we have raised $11.6 million in funding from Bristol-Myers Squibb, investors, and government and industry sources.
-In July 2011, the NIH awarded us $3.5 million in funding in July 2017 to support the Phase 1 clinical study for NP10679, a GluN2B subunit-specific NMDA inhibitor.
+To date, we have raised $13.5 million in funding from Bristol-Myers Squibb, investors, and government and industry sources.
+In addition, the NIH awarded us $3.5 million in funding in July 2017 to support the Phase 1 clinical study for NP10679, a GluN2B subunit-specific NMDA inhibitor.

 The State of Georgia Seed Capital Fund, administered by the Advanced Development Technology Center, has invested alongside Bluegrass Angel Network, Ariel Savannah Angel Partners, Mario Family Partners, and accredited independent investors.